Microsoft Fabric 101: A Comprehensive Overview of Microsoft’s New Data Platform

 2. Microsoft Fabric architecture

 Microsoft Fabric is a cloud-based SaaS offering that brings together several data and analytics tools that organizations need.
-These include Data Factory, Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-Time Analytics, Power BI, and Data Activator (coming soon).
+These include Data Factory, Data Activator, Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-Time Analytics, and Power BI.

 Fabric is built on an open, lake-centric design with a central, multi-cloud repository called OneLake.